grazulis/teaching-demo/docs/edit.md

 # Example File That Needs Fixxing

-This is a file with soem speling mistakes that can be edited, aded too, as neeeded for demmooing pull requests
+This is a file with some speling mistakes that can be edited, added to, as neeeded for demonstrating pull requests